Who is granted access to my personal information at the CARA ?

 My car needs to be adapted.
 Can the CARA operate the adjustments ?

-No. You will find a list of accredited companies which perform the adaptations for disabled people in the golden pages, category automobile - adaptations for handicapped.
+No. You will find a list of accredited companies which perform the adaptations for disabled people.
+Click here.

 My vehicle was adapted.
 Is a MOT test compulsory?
 If yes, who is permitted to do so ?